sassoftware/saspy/saspy/doc/source/install.rst

                 'options' : ["-fullstimer"]
                }

-.. note:: The ``'ssh'`` key is the triger to use the STDIO over SSH connection
+.. note:: The ``'ssh'`` key is the trigger to use the STDIO over SSH connection
           method.